cyrillrx/java-logger/README.md

-# Java logger and tracker components
+# Java logger and com.cyrillrx.tracker components
 A modular logger component.

 # Publish to Bintray